 Follow Taylor’s adventures on Instagram!

 Colin Ahern (@colinahernphotography) is a Connecticut-based photographer with a keen eye for unique landscapes and hidden gems.
 He recently hiked the Talcott Mountain Trail in Simsbury, CT, a loop leading up to Heublein Tower.
-Here’s why Colin thinks it deserves a spot among the best hikes in New England:
+Here’s why Colin thinks it deserves a spot among the best of the best New England hikes:

 “Talcott Mountain State Park is enjoyed by thousands of hikers each year, thanks to its incredible views of the surrounding landscape.
 Talcott Mountain holds a commanding place in the Connecticut countryside, rising 950 feet above the flood plains and farmland of the Farmington River and Connecticut River valleys.
 The park is home to one of the most iconic and interesting pieces of architecture in the state, Heublein Tower, modeled after the towers of Bavaria.
 The trail is under 1.5 miles long with a steep ascent in the beginning.
 Hikers are rewarded at the top with a cliffside trail that leads to the tower.
 From the 360 degree observation deck, you can see the skylines of Hartford, CT and Springfield, MA on a clear day.” – Colin Ahern